ambroise-b/CS-503-Vision-Evolution/README.md

 ## Installation

 1. Install Unity Hub
+2. Download the Unity editor version:2022.3.25f1
-2. clone the project `git clone git@github.com:ambor1011/CS-503-project.git`
+3. clone the project `git clone git@github.com:ambor1011/CS-503-project.git`
-3. Open the project in Unity Hub, this will install the dependencies
+4. Open the project in Unity Hub, this will install the dependencies
-4. install requirements `pip install -r requirements.txt`
+5. install requirements `pip install -r requirements.txt`

 ## Running the project

-1. In unity you need to build the project
+1. In unity you need to build the project, with the development build option
 2. place the built project in the `Scripts` folder
 3. copy `ant_config.yaml` file from the `Assets/config` folder to the `Scripts/` folder
+4. change the name of the executable in `vision_evolve.py` to match the name of the built project.
-4. run `python vision_evovle.py` to launch an experiment
+5. run `python vision_evovle.py` to launch an experiment.

 ## Structure